tssovi/grokking-the-object-oriented-design-interview/object-oriented-design-case-studies/design-stack-overflow.md

 4. Add comments to questions or answers.
 5. Moderators can close, delete, and un-delete any question.

+Here is the use case diagram of Stack Overflow:

 <p align="center">
     <img src="/media-files/stack-overflow-use-case.svg" alt="Stack Overflow Use Case Diagram">
     <br />